Jyrgalan, Kyrgyzstan: the ultimate travel guide

 How to get to Jyrgalan

 There are three minivans per day between Karakol and Jyrgalan.
 If you leave from Karakol I would advise to come at least 30 minutes before your scheduled departure time if you want a seat.
-The bus fills up quickly and it takes between 1 and 2 hours to reach Jyrgalan.
+The bus fills up quickly and the journey takes between 1 and 2 hours.

 Disclaimer: This post with a travel guide about Jyrgalan Kyrgyzstan and the Jyrgalan valley contains affiliate links.
 If you buy any service through any of my links, I will get a small commission at no extra cost to you.
 These earnings help me to keep Backpack Adventures alive!
 Thanks for your support!